mvdzel/dummy-fhir-ig/input/pagecontent/index.md

 ### using ig-link-dependency

 This makes the link work.
 Results in a QA error `Canonical URL 'http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient|6.1.0' does not resolve`.
+This was a work around for a version handling "bug" in the IG publisher. us-core6 has a profile for lab observation Specimen and us-core5 did not.
+But loading both resulted in us-core5 to also expect the Specimen profile.

 [Zulip:compliesWithProfile](https://chat.fhir.org/#narrow/channel/179252-IG-creation/topic/compliesWithProfile.20issue)